The annealed spectral sample of Voronoi percolation: Introduction

-\paragraph{Acknowledgments:} I would like to thank Christophe Garban for many helpful discussions and for his comments on earlier versions of the manuscript.
+\paragraph{Acknowledgments:} I would like to thank Christophe Garban for many helpful discussions and for his comments on earlier versions of the manuscript and Avelio Sepúlveda for help with the theory of Lévy processes.
 I would also like to thank Vincent Tassion for fruitful discussions.
+Finally, I am extremely grateful to an anonymous referee for his or her careful reading and many very helpful comments.
+This work was supported by the ERC grant Liko No 676999.